 Are you certain you’re doing everything you can to maintain the health of your teeth and gums?
-Check in on your dental hygiene routine with this quick review of good oral health habits.
+Check-in on your dental hygiene routine with this quick review of good oral health habits.

 1. Always brush your teeth before bed.

 You might be tempted to save this important step of your dental hygiene routine for the morning—it’s important that you don’t!
-Brushing in the evenings allows you to remove the bacteria and food particles that have accumulated in your mouth throughout the day.
+Brushing in the evenings allows you to remove the bacteria and food particles accumulated in your mouth throughout the day.

 2. Don’t over brush.